 Group Sustainability Committee

 The Group Sustainability Committee is responsible for reviewing ESG topics, setting sustainability strategy and overseeing the delivery of Cromwell’s Group Sustainability Policy.
 Regular progress reports are submitted to the Board as well as to the Audit and Risk Committee.
 The Group Sustainability Committee is also responsible for communicating with employees and other key stakeholders as well as overseeing production of the annual sustainability report and all sustainability activities.

 Each year Cromwell conducts a materiality review to identify and prioritise the most relevant ESG issues, taking into account the impact each one has on Cromwell and on its stakeholders.

 The materiality review has become an increasingly important tool to check that we are responding appropriately to emerging concerns or legislation as well as to identify opportunities to make ongoing improvements.
 Conducting an annual review helps to ensure our objectives are appropriate and can respond to the fluid and dynamic environment in which we operate.

-Material topics and sustainability objectives are mapped to the corporate risk register so that for each risk there is an identified mitigation measure.
-The materiality review allows new and emerging aspects to be identified and recognised in the register.
-The review process ensures that the business strategy as well as our sustainability framework are aligned and integrated into our corporate management processes.
+Material topics and sustainability objectives are mapped to the corporate risk register so that for each risk there are appropriate mitigation measures.
+The materiality review allows for new and emerging risks to be identified and recognised in the register.
+The review process ensures that the business strategy, as well as our sustainability framework are aligned with and integrated into Cromwell's enterprise risk management framework.